 Waste Diversion in Maryland

-The Maryland Department of the Environment (MDE) promotes and encourages waste diversion across the state of Maryland.
+The Maryland Department of the Environment (MDE) promotes and encourages waste diversion across the State of Maryland.
 Waste diversion combines both recycling and source reduction activities.

-MDE works towards Maryland's waste diversion goals by partnering with Maryland's jurisdictions and the public and private sectors to develop markets for recyclable materials and by working with other State agencies to increase the volume of materials diverted from landfills.
+MDE works toward Maryland's waste diversion goals by partnering with Maryland's jurisdictions and the public and private sectors to develop markets for recyclable materials and by working with other State agencies to increase the volume of materials diverted from landfills.

-State, County and City Contact Information - State/County/City recycling services, drop-off locations, and contact information.
+State/County/City recycling services, drop-off locations, and contact information.

-County Coordinator Resources - Forms for use by County Recycling Coordinators.
+Forms for use by County Recycling Coordinators.

-State Agency Recycling - Lists agency coordinators, agency recycling rates and newsletters.
+Lists agency coordinators, agency recycling rates and newsletters.

-Publications - Links to Maryland's recent waste diversion activities reports, a commercial waste diversion implementation guide, and a permitting guide for recycling and composting businesses.
+Links to Maryland's recent waste diversion activities reports, a commercial waste diversion implementation guide, and a permitting guide for recycling and composting businesses.

 Animal Feeding Operations (AFO)

-The Animal Feeding Operations (AFO) Section regulates discharges from farms with animals that are stabled or confined for 45 days or more in any 12-month period.
+Section regulates discharges from farms with animals that are stabled or confined for 45 days or more in any 12-month period.
 AFOs will discharge nutrients and sediments to surface waters if designed, constructed, operated, and maintained such that a discharge will occur.
-Operations that are designed, constructed, operated, and maintained such that a discharge will not occur are MAFOs (Maryland Animal Feeding Operations).
-These facilities are subject to regulation through registration as a CAFO or MAFO under a General Discharge Permit for Animal Feeding Operations.
+Operations that are designed, constructed, operated, and maintained such that a discharge will not occur are Maryland Animal Feeding Operations (MAFO).
+These facilities are subject to regulation through registration as a Concentrated Animal Feeding Operation (CAFO) or MAFO under a General Discharge Permit for Animal Feeding Operations.
 The classification as a CAFO or MAFO is determined by a combination of factors including the number and type of animals, and whether the operation will discharge to waters of the State.
 This discharge permit requires these entities to be designed, constructed, operated and maintained according to specific standards which control or eliminate discharges of pollutants to the waters of the State.